-We assume that women are sophisticated decision-makers, which implies that they know about their self-control problems when making choices in the future \citep{o1999doing}.
-At each age $t$, a woman enjoys flow utility, $u(\rho_t, M_t)$, which is a function of mental health and choices regarding risky behavior.\footnote{We subsequently suppress the individual subscript $i$ for ease of notation.} We assume $u$ to be a constant relative risk aversion (CRRA) utility function with mental health dependent risk aversion minus quadratic mental health costs,\footnote{In the CRRA term, we multiply by the sign of the exponent rather than dividing by it which would be more common.
+We assume that women are sophisticated decision-makers who know about their self-control problems when making choices \citep{o1999doing}.
+At each age $t$, a woman enjoys flow utility, $u(\rho_t, M_t)$, which is a function of mental health and chosen risky behavior.\footnote{We subsequently suppress the individual subscript $i$ for ease of notation.} We assume $u$ to be a constant relative risk aversion (CRRA) utility function with mental health dependent risk aversion minus quadratic mental health costs,\footnote{In the CRRA term, we multiply by the sign of the exponent rather than dividing by it which would be more common.
 This is useful when calibrating/estimating the model because in this formulation small changes in risk aversion do not have a strong impact on the levels of utility.}

 The parameter $a$ is the baseline level of risk aversion, which is modified by the mental health dependent term $c \cdot M_t$.
-This implies that women with positive values in $c$ become more risk-averse as their mental health problems increase, thus allowing for additional heterogeneity in preferences.\footnote{In earlier versions of their paper, \cite{cronin2020good} allowed preferences to vary with current mental health.
-They found relatively little heterogeneity and thus removed this dependence from preferences, effectively setting $c=0$.
-We also have experimented with the simpler and more common CRRA specification.
-The results are similar but not quite as good.} The second term captures direct costs of mental health problems, which are determined by $b$.
+Women with positive $c$ become more risk-averse as their mental health problems increase, introducing additional preference heterogeneity.\footnote{By letting risk aversion depend on mental health, we follow an early version of \cite{cronin2020good}.
+In our application allowing for $c\neq 0$ leads to a considerably better model fit than $c=0$.} The second term captures direct costs of mental health problems, which are determined by $b$.

-For simplicity, we formulate an infinite horizon decision problem and focus on the first eight periods, corresponding to ages 16--23 in our data.
+We formulate an infinite horizon decision problem and focus on the first eight periods, corresponding to ages 16--23 in our data.
 Realized future utility at age $t$ is given by

 where the first term, $u(\rho_t,M_t)$ is the current flow utility.
 The second term aggregates future flow utility using $\beta-\delta$ discounting. $\delta$ is the usual exponential discount factor.
 The parameter $\beta$ induces the self-control problem.
 For $\beta=1$, the model is one with standard exponential discounting.
 For $0<\beta<1$, a woman exhibits some degree of present bias.